Supporting neurodiverse children to build confidence across home, school and everything in between.

-I created 'Be Everything You Are!' because neurodiverse children have so much to offer the world, and too often their creativity and zest for life is overshadowed by their struggle to sit still in a classroom.
-I understand it from both sides, as a parent and a teacher — and when home and school meet in the middle and form a strong working partnership, there is magic.
+I created this space because neurodiverse children have so much to offer the world, and too often their creativity and zest for life is overshadowed by their struggle to sit still in a classroom.
+I understand it from both sides, as a parent and a teacher.
+When everyone works together, children build the confidence to Be everything they are!

 Confidence grows best when the adults around a child feel aligned and supported too.